We’re so excited for your engagement session!

 The level of formality should match (think ball gown vs jeans vs sports jersey).

 The outfits you choose help set the mood of your engagement photos, so wear pieces that feel like “you.”
 If you aren’t into dresses, don’t wear one!
+Many couples opt for two outfits, with one being more formal and the other being more casual.
+This gives more variety in your images as well!

 If you are a couple that routinely matches, that’s great!
-Otherwise aim to coordinate either with complementary colors and/or complementary tones, specifically with your tops.
+Otherwise aim to coordinate, either with complementary colors and/or complementary tones, specifically with your tops.

 - If your clothes contrast too sharply (think complete opposite colors, like black and white) they don’t tend to photograph as well.